 By October 2014, two draft immunization-related bills existed: a vaccine procurement bill, which introduces a vaccine procurement trust fund, and the general health bill, which includes a section on vaccinations.

-- October 2015: Kenyan counterparts join Nigerian, Kenyan, Sierra Leonean, and Liberian peers in Sabin-sponsored peer review workshop
+- October 2015, April 2016: Kenyan counterparts join Nigerian, Kenyan, Sierra Leonean, and Liberian peers in Sabin-sponsored peer review workshops

-- September 2015: Senior Program Officer organizes county level briefings in Naivasha and Nairobi
+- September 2015: Sabin Senior Program Officer organizes county-level briefings in Naivasha and Nairobi

-- June 2012: Senior Program Officer and parliament co-organize legislative workshop
+- June 2012: Sabin Senior Program Officer and parliament organize legislative workshop

-- October 2008/January 2009: Senior Program Officer and Program Director introduce SIF program to Kenyan government
+- October 2008: Sabin Senior Program Officer and SIF Program Director introduce SIF program to Kenyan government